 Film Studies Career Options

-Many are not aware, but there are plenty of career options once you pursue a Film Studies profession.
+Many are not aware, but there are plenty of career options once you pursue a Film Studies program and consider a profession.
 However, it is also good to keep in mind that competition in such areas is very fierce as people have the same goal in mind – to land a big project.
 What is important when building your portfolio in the film industry is to have a lot of work experience and connections to known names, just like any other job career.
 But of course, creating that network with the right people takes some special skills and perfect timing to make sure your name will be recognized.
 Some of the best career options that you can focus on in this field are: